yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/subscription-for-the-consumer.md

 1. A consumer initiates unsubscribe:

    1. Open the AMPLIFY Catalog and navigate to the **Subscription** tab.
-   2. Delete the subscription.
+   2. Unsubscribe from the active subscription.
 For additional information, see [Manage AMPLIFY Catalog subscriptions](https://docs.axway.com/bundle/axway-open-docs/page/docs/catalog/manage_subscriptions/index.html).

 2. The Discovery Agent receives the Unsubscribe event: